atlas604/behavioral-cloning/writeup_report.md

 Evaluation
 ---

 The NVIDIA deep learning CNN is a very powerful model that requires very minimal data to operate a self driving car successfully.
-Given the simplistic design of track 1, it was very easy to train the model and drive in it successfully.
+Given the simplistic design of track 1, it wasn't too difficult to train the model and drive in it successfully.

-However, if the car were to start off the road, I believe the current model won't have sufficient data to successfully recover.
-To train this, additional data will be required.
-Nevertheless, for all normal circumstances, the model is able to maintain the car in the center of the road at all times, albeit at slow speeds.
+However, the model is only as good as how you train it, meaning, with poor data (bad driving behavior) or significant bias in steering angles (having too much data going straight), the model would learn to drive poorly or go straight too much even during turns.
+To alleviate this issue, we may implement data processing techniques to aim for a more even distriubtion of steering angles, throttle control and breaking patterns.